google/zetasql/docs/query-syntax.md

 Items in a `SELECT` list can be expressions.
 These expressions evaluate to a single value and produce one output column, with an optional explicit `alias`.

-If the expression does not have an explicit alias, it receives an implicit alias according to the rules for [implicit aliases][implicit-aliases], if possible.
+If the expression doesn't have an explicit alias, it receives an implicit alias according to the rules for [implicit aliases][implicit-aliases], if possible.
 Otherwise, the column is anonymous and you cannot refer to it by name elsewhere in the query.